VODOROD1/JS_PRACTISE/README.md

-##Structure project
+## Structure project
-butterfly-control
+> butterfly-control
-char-remover
+> char-remover
-math-calculator
+> math-calculator
-simple-gallery
+> simple-gallery

-##For what this project
+## For what this project

-##
+  Project for mastering JavaScript language.